 Funding postgraduate study.

 If you are considering postgraduate study and have questions about funding you can join an online forum through the Virtual Open Day platform.
 These run at regular intervals throughout the year.
-The Funding, Graduation and Awards team will also have a stand and be giving funding talks at the upcoming Postgraduate Open Day on Saturday 23 November 2019.

 What's next?
 Financial capability for graduates.